-After screen out applications, the top candidates will be invited for a Ph.D. interview.
+After screening out applications, the top candidates will be invited for a Ph.D. interview.

 No, you don't need a faculty supervisor to apply.
 If you join the program, you will be assigned a faculty advisor whose research focus closely relates to your research interests.

-The program has a time limit of 4 years for completion of coursework, qualifying examinations, and dissertation proposal; with an additional 3 years to complete the dissertation.
-Not all students require the maximum allotted time of 7 years.
+The program has a time limit of four years for completion of coursework, qualifying examinations, and dissertation proposal; with an additional three years to complete the dissertation.
+Not all students require the maximum allotted time of seven years.

-Because the dissertation timeline varies from student to student the number of current students fluctuates from 7 to 9 students each year.
+Because the dissertation timeline varies from student to student the number of current students fluctuates from seven to nine participants each year.